-The top level directory (c_name>) contains your .prjx file; only one .prjx file is enabled for each Libero SoC project.
-If you associate Libero SoC as the default program with the .prjx file (Project > Preferences > Startup > Check the default file association (.prjx) at startup), you can double-click the .prjx file to open the project with Libero SoC.

-component directory - Stores your SmartDesign components (SDB and CXF files) and the manifest.txt file for each design components in your Libero SoC project.
+The top level directory (<project_name>) contains your .prjx file; only one .prjx file is enabled for each Libero SoC project.
+If you associate Libero SoC as the default program with the .prjx file (Project > Preferences > component directory - Stores your SmartDesign components (SDB and CXF files) and the manifest.txt file for each design components in your Libero SoC project.
 Refer to the manifest.txt file if you want to run synthesis, simulation, and firmware development with your own point tools outside the Libero SoC environment.
 For each design component, Libero SoC generates a <component_name>manifest.txt file which stores the file name and location of: